 Buying the policy is easy.
-It is raising a claim and getting it settled which are difficult for most of us.
+It is raising a claim and getting it settled which is difficult for most of us.
 Every policy has a set of rules to be followed at the time of claim settlement.
 After you have bought the policy, you should educate yourself on such set of rules and understand the claim process under the policy so that you can easily make a claim when the need arises.
-The company’s contact information, list of network hospitals, claim related documents, etc. should be checked after buying the policy.
+The company’s contact information, list of network hospitals, claim-related documents, etc. should be checked after buying the policy.

 - What is the renewal date?